moonrepo/moon/CONTRIBUTING.md

 will build the binary in debug mode with instrumentation enabled, run all unit and integration tests, and generate _a ton_ of `*.profraw` files in the repository (do not commit these!).

-From here you can generate an LCOV HTML coverage report to `./coverage` with `cargo make generate-html`.
+From here you can generate an HTML coverage report to `./coverage` with `cargo make generate-html`.
 Open the `index.html` file to browse line-by-line coverage.

 Once done, run `cargo make clean-profraw` to cleanup and remove all the `*.profraw` files.